eclipse/paho.mqtt.python/README.rst

 Set the maximum number of outgoing messages with QoS>0 that can be pending in the outgoing message queue.

 Defaults to 0.
-0 means unlimited.
+0 means unlimited, but due to implementation currently limited to 65555.
 When the queue is full, any further outgoing messages would be dropped.

 message_retry_set()
 '''''''''''''''''''